 This is fairly easy to make.
 First, chop the figs into small pieces.
-Then, just mix them in a blender until the puree is smooth.
+Then, just mix them or mash them up well to make a pulp or mash.
 You can also add this to porridge, to make it easier to eat for your child.

-If the baby has a taste for solid food and can chew well enough, this recipe is suitable since it is easy to make, too.
+If the baby has a taste for solid food and can chew well enough, this recipe is suitable.
+It is also easy to make.

 Preheat the oven, and place the figs inside with a coating of olive oil.
-Then, let it bake until the skin of the figs become puckered and soft.
-Mash the figs, and feed it to your child.
+Then, let them bake until the skin of the figs become puckered and soft.
+Mash the figs, and feed them to your child.